Hydromoon4493/markdown-html-converter/README.md

 - `app.py`: The main Flask application that handles routes and the conversion logic.
 - `templates/index.html`: The HTML template that displays the user interface.
+- `static/styles.css`: The CSS style sheet for the formating of the front page.
 - `README.md`: This file that provides instructions on how to set up and run the project.

 ## Acknowledgements

-This project was created with the heavy assistance of OpenAI's ChatGPT, which helped generate the code and structure for the program.
+This project was created with assistance of OpenAI's ChatGPT, which helped generate the code and structure for the program.
 All coding and logic were developed using this AI tool.

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository, make changes, and create a pull request.

-## License

-This project is open-source and available under the MIT License.

----

-Enjoy converting your text to HTML and Markdown formats!